Treblle/dotnet-api-boilerplate/README.md

 dotnet new --install Treblle.DotNetApiBoilerplate.Template
 ```

+### Treblle

+Create a FREE account on https://treblle.com to get an API key and Project ID.
+Once you have your Treble API Key and Project ID you'll have to copy them into ```app.config```.

 ### Database

 The template was built for use with Microsoft SQL Server database, but it can easily be modified for any other database provider.